 Cycling-motorist collision statistics

-As with all road casualties, numbers have trended down since the 1990s, but cycling remains risky, which puts many people off.
+As with all road casualties, numbers have trended down since the 1990s, but cycling remains riskier than driving.

-In the remaining third of incidents where the cyclist was at fault (or partly), often they are child/youth cyclists.
+In the remaining third of incidents where the cyclist was responsible (or partly), often they are child/youth cyclists.

 Around 90% of reported cyclist causalities are on urban roads (70km/h speed limit or less) and the morning (8–10am) and the early evening (4–6pm) are when most incidents occur.